New Jersey Conscientious Employee Protection Act

 Finding A New Jersey Attorney to Redress Whistleblower Retaliation

-If you have suffered retaliation in the workplace after you reported what you believed to be a violation of a law, regulation or rule to a government authority or to a supervisor, you may have a claim for damages and/or to be reinstated.
+If you have suffered retaliation in the workplace after you reported what you believed to be a violation of a law, regulation, or rule to a government authority or to a supervisor, you may have a claim for damages and/or to be reinstated.
 At Console Mattiacci Law, LLC, we have represented New Jersey employees on landmark litigation on the Conscientious Employee Protection Act.
 Call us today at 215-545-7676 to set up a consultation.
+Results may vary depending on your particular facts and legal circumstances.